Epitouche/Perimeter/docs/mobile/userDocMobile.md

 ### First step

-Add the ip address of your server to cummunicate between the app and the server.
+Add the ip address of your server to communicate between the app and the server.

 <img src="images/user/connect.jpg" alt="image1" style="width:200px;"/>

 ### Signup screen

 You can signup with an email, user and password or use Oauth2 with the services available.
-This email/usename need to be unique!
+This email/username need to be unique!

 <img src="images/user/signup.jpg" alt="image2" style="width:200px;"/>
 <img src="images/user/signupFailed.jpg" alt="image3" style="width:200px;"/>